chrisl8/Witchazzan/README.md

 Note that this is **not** set up for SSL.
 I leave that exercise to better guides than this.

 ### Updating installed code
-Run `updateProduction.sh` or here is the manual process:
+Run `./scripts/updateProduction.sh` or here is the manual process:

 ```
 cd Witchazzan
 git pull
-./versionNumberUpdate.sh
+./scripts/versionNumberUpdate.sh
 cd server
 npm ci
 cd Witchazzan/client